-- 25) The private market won't solve global warming; nor will "green" consumerism.
+- 24) The private market won't solve global warming; nor will "green" consumerism.
 Combatting climate change will take nothing less than transforming our economy away from our reliance on fossil fuels and toward renewable energy; increasing public transit; and protecting public water and other public services.
 Only public policies that prioritize public action and accountability have any chance of preventing disaster.
 Action on climate change solutions and investment in a low-carbon economy, as well as mitigating and adjusting to climate change, will be good for the economy over the short and medium term, with the potential to generate millions of jobs and to boost the economy.
 A green economy will be a more equitable economy.
-CUPE will: - a) Continue to educate our members about the causes, effects and remedies for climate change. - b) Continue to promote the LEAP Manifesto and encourage local unions to sign on. - c) Work in coalitions with other unions, First Nations and environmental groups, nationally and internationally, to protect the planet from climate change.
-We will offer concrete support to First Nations and others taking action on the front lines to prevent further environmental degradation resulting from oil and gas extraction.

-- d) Attend COP21 as part of the union delegation. - e) Educate CUPE pension trustees about the risks of climate change to pension investments. - f) Help locals undertake workplace initiatives that reduce pollution and the use of toxins, and that tackle global warming. - g) Work to ensure that global warming mitigation and climate change adaptation strategies climate resilience strategies at all levels of government are based on public solutions and public services.
+CUPE will: - a) Continue to educate our members about the causes, effects and remedies for climate change. - b) Work in coalitions with other unions, First Nations and environmental groups, nationally and internationally, to protect the planet from climate change. - c) Attend COP21 as part of the union delegation. - d) Help locals undertake workplace initiatives that reduce pollution and the use of toxins, and that tackle global warming. - e) Work to ensure that global warming mitigation and climate change adaptation strategies - climate resilience strategies - at all levels of government are based on public solutions and public services.